vesoft-inc/nebula-docs/docs-2.0-en/import-export/use-importer.md

 # NebulaGraph Importer

 NebulaGraph Importer (Importer) is a standalone tool for importing data from CSV files into NebulaGraph.
-Importer can read and import CSV file data from multiple data sources.
+Importer can read and batch import CSV file data from multiple data sources, and also supports batch update and delete operations.

 ## Features

-- Support multiple data sources, including local, S3, OSS, HDFS, FTP, and SFTP.
+- Support multiple data sources, including local, S3, OSS, HDFS, FTP, SFTP, and GCS.
 - Support importing data from CSV format files.
 A single file can contain multiple tags, multiple edge types or a mix of both.
+- Support filtering the data from source.
+- Support batch operation, including insert, update, delete.
 - Support connecting to multiple Graph services simultaneously for importing and dynamic load balancing.
 - Support reconnect or retry after failure.
 - Support displaying statistics in multiple dimensions, including import time, import percentage, etc. Support for printing statistics in Console or logs.
+- Support SSL.

 ## Advantage